jamespro/timeleft/README.md

 * Auth/login?
   * need logins for calendars?
 * Can use the todo-mvc-auth to save user settings to MongoDB (uses EJS though)

-### Technical Problems to Solve
-* **NOTE!
-AS BREAKS AND MEETINGS PASS, THEY NO LONGER NEED TO BE SUBTRACTED FROM YOUR AVAILABLE TIME!!**
-  * So do we need to know the start/end times of each thing that is being removed?
-  * How do we remove part of the time? e.g. if it is halfway through lunch, only 30 minutes have passed but not the whole thing?
-* If I generate a new block for each hour of time, plus one for partial hour, it will illustrate number of hours
-  * or do this with background?
-SVG background?
-But I'd want it to scale

 ### Plan: MVP
 * countdown timer